ishine/MaAI/README.md

 ## 🧩 Models

-We support the following models (behavior, language, audio setting, etc.), and more models will be added in the future. 🆙
+We support the following models (behavior, language, audio setting, etc.), and more models will be added in the future.
+Currently available models can be found in [our HuggingFace repository](https://huggingface.co/maai-kyoto).

 ### Turn-Taking